 Arriving in Venice, you feel like you have been taken back in time.
 You’re greeted by glorious Venetian architecture, passages that burst out into beautiful piazzas, priceless marble buildings, and a lagoon that spread out between buildings immersing them into water, beautifully carved gondolas that transport you through the waterways of the city.
 There is simply nothing quite like it – almost like a glimpse of heaven – on earth.

-If the ambience and architecture of the gorgeous city aren’t enough to make you want to book a flight to Venice, maybe the dining scene will have you searching flights right away.
+If the ambience and architecture of the gorgeous city aren’t enough to make you want to book a flight to Venice, maybe the dining scene will have you searching flights right away or have the ultimate break with a tailor-made experience.
 The array of restaurants on offer is second to none, with all the locals seating no more than 30 people at a time, and are hidden alongside the canals of Venice, or within small piazzas within the city.
 You can find the likes of seafood, pasta, pizza, and so much more.
 If you dream about it, you can find it.

 It is a city where you need to be in the know, so doing your research is important as it not a “wander and find” destination, as often enough the best restaurants are spread across the islands and you could be walking for some time.
 My only tip to you all, don’t miss out on indulging in a pre-dinner aperitivo, toasting with Veneto’s signature bubbly, prosecco.
 The Venetians take aperitivo hour very seriously, serving up lavish spreads of cicheti, but still, save room for a proper sit-down meal.